Ruach/ruach.github.io/_posts/2021-05-07-usb-device-add.markdown

 In this posting,
-we will see how the Interface driver is designed and registered to the usb-bus, and how those usb drivers can be probed later when the new usb device is plugged in.
+we will see how the Interface driver is designed and registered to the usb-bus, and how those usb drivers can be probed and bound later when the new usb device is plugged in.

-##Registering USB interface driver
+## Registering USB interface driver

 ```c
 /**